natitaw/nytimes-books/README.md

 - Info on getting started

-### Prerequisites amd Installation
+### Prerequisites and Installation

-Here is an inst
+Here is how you can install and run the file

-1. Get a free API Key at [https://example.com](https://example.com)
+1. Get a free API Key at the [NYTimes Dev Portal](https://developer.nytimes.com/get-started)
 2. Clone the repo
    ```sh
    git clone https://github.com/natitaw/nytimes-books.git